cloudswb/aws-genai-bedrock-builder/README.md

 After deploy finished, there will have a CloudFront distribution info print out.

 ## 3. Run website

+You can open the CloudFront distribution link directly, but to use the system, you should create a user in Cognito user pool first.

 ### 3.1 Prepare login user in Cognito user pool

-You can get the Cognito info from CloudFormation stack “[XXX]CognitoUserPoolStack”
+You can get the Cognito info from CloudFormation service, the stack name should like “[XXX]CognitoUserPoolStack”.

 ![Untitled](readmefiles/Untitled%204.png)

+Open the user pool and create a new user with customized username and password.

 ![Untitled](readmefiles/Untitled%205.png)